alexathylane/iOS-resume-checklist-and-advice/README.md

 - There's two exceptions for when I think an executive summary might be useful...
   - You're applying to an industry / role where they're the norm and expected.
   - You're going thru a career change.
 In this case, the executive summary should be a quick explanation and context for the rest of your résumé.
-- Keep it no longer than 2-3 sentences _max_.
+- Keep it 2-3 sentences _max_.
 It may take a few rounds of editing to get it explanatory & punchy enough in such a small amount of space.

 # Formatting